 DESIGN-BID-BUILD - Full control over a linear design and construction process.
-Opportunities Obstacles Rating Full agency control of linear process Requires a high level of oversight + CMGC - Most control by Agency over both the design agency/designer/contractor project team Opportunities Obstacles Rating Need experienced staff to oversee the CMGC DESIGN-BUILD - Less control over the design (desig Generally less control over the construction process ( n desires must be written into the RFP contract requiren design-builder often has QA responsibilities). nents).
-Opportunities Single point of contact during design and Obstacles Rating
+Opportunities Obstacles Rating CDOT remains the ultimate control and oversight CDOT has to be present and dictating conditions which may be a large time draw on resources Opportunity to provide alternates on structures Meeting the design requirements ++ CMGC - Most control by Agency over both the design , and construction, and control over a collaborative agency/designer/contractor project team Opportunities Obstacles Rating CDOT retains control CDOT has to be present and dictating conditions which may be a large time draw on resources rtuanig Opportunity to provide alternates on structures Meeting the design requirements ++ Generally less control over the construction process ( n desires must be written into the RFP contract requiren design-builder often has QA responsibilities). nents).
+Opportunities Obstacles Rating Staffing requirements and resource loading are less that of other delivery methods Control of design is only through meeting the requirements of the contract.
+Development of technical performance requirements that will allow CDOT to receive best design and construction methods.
+Contractor dictates schedule where this can drain on CDOT resources construction methods. ++

-Experienced staff available ++